Briefography of R. Clayton Brough

 Contributions to Family History

-Robert Clayton Brough was born on May 29, 1950 in Los Angeles, California.(33) During his youth, he was an active member of the Boy Scouts of America, earning his Eagle rank in 1965 and participating in national scouting events.(34) In 1969-1971, he served a mission to the Eastern States Mission of The Church of Jesus Christ of Latter-day Saints in the northeastern part of the United States.
+Robert Clayton Brough was born on May 29, 1950 in Los Angeles, California.(35) During his youth, he was an active member of the Boy Scouts of America, earning his Eagle rank in 1965 and participating in national scouting events.(36) In 1969-1971, he served a mission to the Eastern States Mission of The Church of Jesus Christ of Latter-day Saints in the northeastern part of the United States.
 In 1971 he moved to Provo, Utah, to attend Brigham Young University.
 In 1973 he married Ethel Mickelson and they subsequently had four children.
-The birth of their third child made news headlines when he was born in an ambulance that stalled on the way to the hospital.(35) Today the Brough family includes Clayton and Ethel, their four children and their spouses, and fourteen grandchildren.
+The birth of their third child made news headlines when he was born in an ambulance that stalled on the way to the hospital.(37) Today the Brough family includes Clayton and Ethel, their four children and their spouses, and more than a dozen grandchildren.

 In 2008, Brough decided to retire from television broadcasting to spend more time with his wife and family.
 His last television weathercast at KTVX-TV took place on November 23, 2008.
 In 2011, Brough decided to retire from teaching to concentrate more fully on family history opportunities.
-His last day as a public school teacher was on June 1, 2012.(36) He and his wife now serve as volunteer genealogists for the Brough Family Organization(39) and other related family organizations; and many people visit their website (claytonbrough.org) every year to view the latest genealogical information and links on their deceased ancestors and relatives(40).
+His last day as a public school teacher was on June 1, 2012.(38) He and his wife now serve as volunteer genealogists for the Brough Family Organization(39) and other related family organizations; and many people visit their website (claytonbrough.org) every year to view the latest genealogical information and links on their deceased ancestors and relatives(40).